Sodom and Gomorrah: Gnosticism

-A different idea is found in the Paraphrase of Shem, a Gnostic text from the literature of the Nag Hammadi library.
-In this narrative, the figure Shem, who is guided by a spiritual savior named Derdekeas, brings his universal teaching of secret knowledge (gnosis) to the citizens of Sodom before the city is unjustly destroyed by the base nature of the demon of human form.
+A different conception of the cities is found in the Paraphrase of Shem, a Gnostic text from the literature of the Nag Hammadi library.
+In this narrative, the figure Shem, who is guided by a spiritual savior named Derdekeas, brings his universal teaching of secret knowledge (Gnosis) to the citizens of Sodom before the city is unjustly destroyed by the base nature of the "demon of human form" and his archons.
+Another is the Apocalypse of Adam, where there is a "cosmic conflagration" involving fire, sulphur, and asphalt against a city built by Sethians.
+This is associated by scholars with the destruction of Sodom and Gomorrah.
+Instead of sin, they possessed forbidden spiritual light that threatened the Demiurge’s control.